The Claverings: Plot summary

-Harry Clavering is the only son of Reverend Henry Clavering, a well-to-do clergyman and the paternal uncle of the affluent baronet Sir Hugh Clavering.
+Harry Clavering is the only son of the Reverend Henry Clavering, a well-to-do clergyman and the paternal uncle of the affluent baronet Sir Hugh Clavering.
 At the start of the novel, Harry is jilted by his fiancée, the sister of Sir Hugh's wife, who proceeds to marry Lord Ongar, a wealthy but debauched earl.

 Harry's father urges him to make the church his profession; but Harry aspires to become a civil engineer, of the type of Robert Stephenson, Joseph Locke, and Thomas Brassey.
 To this end, he becomes a pupil at the firm of Beilby and Burton.

 A year and a half later, Harry has become engaged to Florence Burton, the daughter of one of his employers.
 He presses her for an early marriage; but although she loves him deeply, she refuses, insisting that they wait until he has an income adequate to support himself and a family.

 At this point, Lord Ongar dies, and his widow returns to England.
 Sir Hugh, her nearest male relative, is a hard and selfish man, and refuses to see her upon her arrival.
 This lends spurious credence to rumours about her conduct; and it forces her sister, Lady Clavering, to ask Harry to assist her when she returns.

 Harry fails to tell Lady Ongar of his engagement; and, in a moment of weakness, he embraces and kisses her.
 This puts him in a position where he must behave dishonourably toward one of the two women in his life: either he must break his engagement, or he must acknowledge that he has gravely insulted Lady Ongar.
 Although he loves Florence Burton and knows that she is the better woman, he is unwilling to subject Lady Ongar to further misery.